 When Joseph woke up, he did what the angel of the Lord had told him to do: he took his wife to his home and, though he had not had intercourse with her, she gave birth to a son; and he named him Jesus.”

 Is this reasonable?
 Surely it was not impossible for the Creator, who designed the human reproductive organs, to bring about the fertilization of an egg cell in the womb of Mary by supernatural means.

-Christian Confusion of the whether Jesus had a biological father or not:
+Christian Confusion of whether Jesus had a biological father or not:

-Christianity is a complete confusion over the nature of Prophet Issa son of Maryam ‘Jesus’ for centuries, the very fundamental core Christian beliefs are in dispute to the point that, some of Christians would say Jesus is God incarnate, others would say he is only son of God.
+Christianity is complete confusion over the nature of Prophet Issa son of Maryam ‘Jesus’ for centuries, the very fundamental core Christian beliefs are in dispute to the point that, some of Christians would say Jesus is God incarnate, while others would say he is the only son of God.

-Christians till today in dispute over whether Prophet Issa son of Maryam ‘Jesus’ had a biological human father or not.
+Christians are till today in a dispute over whether Prophet Issa son of Maryam ‘Jesus’ had a biological human father or not.

-A summary of some different claims, views, sometimes insane views held by various Christians:
+A summary of some different claims, views, and sometimes insane views held by various Christians:

 - Some Christians think Joseph is his father.
 For more reading about this opinion Read Absurdity of Joseph Provided the Seed Starting Jesus’ Physical Body.

-- Some Christians think that there is a real possibility for Jesus to have’ biological father.
+- Some Christians think that there is a real possibility for Jesus to have a biological father.
 According to Jewish legend this person was a Roman soldier named Pantera.
-The gravestone of so-named Roman solder was found in Germany, and this solder may have been Jewish and may have served in Palestine.
+The gravestone of the so-named Roman solder was found in Germany, and this solder may have been Jewish and may have served in Palestine.